HeartMath Webinar: 4 Monster Stress-busters

 HeartMath is a relatively new technique and is a form of meditation.
 The benefits of regular meditation are well established in science.
 They include reducing anxiety, high blood pressure, and even cancer.

-HeartMath is being used increasingly in professional sports and in schools to enhance performance and create the ideal mental state.
+HeartMath biofeedback technology is being increasingly used in professional sports and in schools to enhance performance and create the ideal mental state.
 The heart contains large amounts of nerves.
 It was thought that these nerves responded to stimulation from the brain.
 Now it is known that the reverse is often true.
 The impulses from the heart control the brain.

 This might explain why people use the expression, “I knew in my head that this was the right decision, but in my heart I knew it was wrong.”